Talk with your prescribing healthcare provider to see if the generic Lamotrigine Starter Kit is right for you.

 Please refer to the full Prescribing Information for Lamotrigine Tablets, including Medication Guide at www.lamotriginestarterkits.com.

-Epilepsy—adjunctive therapy in patients aged 2 years and older::
+Lamotrigine tablets, USP are indicated for: Epilepsy—adjunctive therapy in patients aged 2 years and older::

 • partial-onset seizures.